 In March 2020 I contracted Covid-19 and dealt with debilitating long-haul symptoms.
 Because I was unable to return to my previous teaching position, I decided to start my blog and dive into the world of online teaching.
-I haven’t looked back since and have created this blog to share my expertise in teaching abroad, teaching online, and helping students prepare for the Cambridge B2 First (FCE) exam.
+I haven’t looked back since and have created this blog to share my expertise in teaching abroad and online.

 My Thoughts on Teaching and Learning

 My years working, living, and studying abroad have given me new perspectives on education, languages, culture, and life.
 I am passionate about connecting with others from all over the world and sharing experiences and insights.

 If you are an English teacher looking to take the first step to teach abroad or online, I’m here to help.
-In addition, I offer private lessons for students who are preparing for the Cambridge B2 First exam.
+I offer both consulting packages and 1:1 teach abroad coaching.

 The world is yours to teach and explore!